mmann1123/pyGIS/_sources/docs/b_conda_started.md

 # and replace the example ID used below

 # commit changes to new named image
-sudo docker commit 9c3f33afcff9 geowombat
+sudo docker commit 9c3f33afcff9 pygis

-# list all available images, look for geowombat.
+# list all available images, look for pygis.
 sudo docker images

 # if you want to stop typing "sudo" before docker run the following, and log out of your computer